SamL98/GhDB/README.md

-# GhDB (The Ghidra Debugger)
+# GhiDB (The Ghidra Debugger)

 This project is meant to provide a thin connecting layer between Ghidra and LLDB.
+It's currently basically just a PoC.

 Features include: